8 Best Arrondissements to Stay in Paris: Ultimate Guide

 • Read also: 6x Best boutique hotels in Le Marais Paris →

-3. Montmartre: cozy neighborhood in the center of Paris (18th arrondissement)
+3. Montmartre: cozy neighborhood with a lot of tourists (18th arrondissement)

 Montmartre is a cozy neighborhood in one of the best arrondissements in Paris and definitely worth a visit.
 It was once a village outside Paris, but has been part of Paris since 1860.
 Many famous painters such as Vincent van Gogh and Picasso have lived and worked here.
 Montmartre is touristy, but skip the Sacré-Cœur (if you haven’t visited it yet) and stroll through the small streets.
 You will get to know the real Montmartre.